TheMisu/udemyPython/README.md

 12. Number Guessing Game: This project should teach us how to use global/local variables (seems like I only used local vars though).
 14. Higher Lower Game: This project solidifies the knowledge we've gathered so far by having us build a (console output only) HigherLower game.
 15. Coffee Machine: This task introduces the concept of OOP and asks us to build a coffee machine that can prepare drinks, give a report on its resources/profit, take inputted resources from the user and turn itself off.
+16. OOP Coffee Machine: This task has us build the same coffee machine as in the previous task, using OOP only.
+The course provided us with the needed classes, we have to just use them properly in the main.py file